asisley123/graphcoolplay/README.md

 ###  Automatic Setup (Option 1)

-You can comfortably set up the project from the command line, just download [this schema file]() and run the following command in your terminal:
+You can comfortably set up the project from the command line, just download [this schema file](https://raw.githubusercontent.com/graphcool-examples/exponent-auth0-instagram-example/master/Instagram.schema) and run the following command in your terminal:

 ```sh
 graphcool create Instagram.schema
 ```

-The schema defines the following data model:
+This will create a Graphcool project named `Instagram` including the following data model:

 ```graphql
 type User {